QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

   - Households, caring about the present value rather than the timing of taxes, experience an adverse wealth effect on consumption, leading to an immediate response.

 - Capital gradually accumulates between time $0$ and $T$ due to increased savings and reduces gradually after time $T$:
-    - This temporal variation in capital stock smooths consumption over time, driven by the consumption-smoothing motive.
+    - This temporal variation in capital stock smooths consumption over time, driven by the representative consumer's consumption-smoothing motive.

-Let's write the procedures above into a function that runs the solver and draw the plots for a given model
+Let's collect the procedures used above into a function that runs the solver and draws  plots for a given experiment

 ```{code-cell} ipython3
 :tags: [hide-input]